 Part 1; the history of US Route 99 and California State Route 263 in the Shasta River Canyon

 The era of State Highways in the Shasta River Canyon began with the 1909 First State Highway Bond Act which was approved by voters in 1910.
 One of the early Legislative Routes was a highway between the Oregon State Line south to the City of Sacramento.
 In time this highway would come to be known as Legislative Route 3 ("LRN 3").
 By 1913 LRN 3 in it's entirety would be signed as part of the Auto Trail known as the Pacific Highway.
 Early LRN 3 near the Oregon State Line south through the Shasta River Canyon to Yreka on the 1917 California State Automobile Association map.
-LRN 3 can be been aligned on what is now Old Shasta River Road within the Shasta River Canyon.
+LRN 3 can be been aligned on what is now Anderson Grade Road which is partially now buried under Interstate 5 (I-5) atop the eastern rim of the Shasta River Canyon.

 The Pacific Highway can be seen aligned on LRN 3 from the Oregon State Line south through the Shasta River Canyon towards Redding on the 1920 Clason Highway Map of California.

 The Pacific Highway and National Park-to-Park Highway can be seen co-signed on LRN 3 from the Oregon State Line south through the Shasta River Canyon to Yreka on the 1924 Rand McNally Auto Trail Map of the West Coast.

 In the January 1926 California Highways & Public Works the California Highway Commission's approval of

 the anticipated US Route System is discussed.
 US Route 99 is cited to be a planned

 signed route from the Oregon State line south to El Centro.
 US Route 99 was to be a replacement of the Pacific Highway and was planned to be aligned over LRN 3 from the Oregon State Line south through the Shasta River Canyon to Yreka.